A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 Wind sports

 Isola Rossa is one of the most renowned Sardinian spots for surfing, wind and kite surfing: thanks to the strong winds, these sports are extremely popular and fun to practice.
-There are even important competitions held here every year.
+There are even important competitions here every year.

 Costa Paradiso